-The Nordic-proprietary %CMNG command is used for credential storage management.
-The command writes, reads, deletes, and checks the existence of keys and certificates. v1.0.x v1.1.x v1.2.x v1.2.x v1.3.x
+The proprietary %CMNG command is used for credential storage management.
+The command writes, reads, deletes, and checks the existence of keys and certificates. v1.0.x v1.1.x v1.2.x v1.3.x

 The set command is used for credential storage management.
 The command writes, reads, deletes, and checks the existence of keys and certificates.
 The keys and certificates are updated directly to NVM when the set command is issued.